PeterJBurke/Nanostat/README.md

 Upload the "filesystem".
 This uploads the website files.

-Now power the nanostat on then off.
+Now power the nanostat off then on.
 You can power it from any USB power source (including the computer).
 You don't need the computer connection anymore.

 It will create a wifi hotspot called "nanostat".